List of subdistricts in India

+India has 28 states and eight union territories, which are divided into divisions comprising several districts.
+Subdistricts are most commonly referred to as tehsils, which comes under a sub-division of a district.
+The current terms have replaced earlier geographical terms, such as pargana and thana.

 Most subdistricts in India correspond to an area within a district including the designated city, town, hamlet, or other populated place that serves as its administrative centre, with possible additional towns, and usually a number of villages.

+In the Indian administrative context, states adopt various nomenclatures for their sub-district divisions, including Tehsil, Taluk, Circle, Subdivision, and Mandal.
+Notably, Tehsil predominates in North Indian states, whereas Taluk is prevalent in South Indian states.
+These delineations exist beneath the level of revenue division/sub-division within the administrative framework of a district.
+Each sub-district is headed by a tehsildar/mamlatdar/mandal revenue officer.

 Statewise subdistricts

 States use varying names for their sub-districts.
 Detailed information is as follows (as of 2018):